 With the pandemic, it seemed like a good idea to try to grow some of our own food, if for no other reason than to avoid as many grocery store trips as possible.
 And building a raised garden bed gave my husband and kids something to do while I’m on deadline.

 I’ve seen what happens in gardening centers in our area in NORMAL years, so I didn’t want to try to rely on starter plants.
-So the plant killer decided to start plants from seeds.
 What could go wrong?

-I don’t know why my family decided I should be in charge of the plant aspect of this project – other than maybe they’re trying to stay entertained in the quarantine.
+I don’t know why my family decided that the person who has never been able to keep plants alive should be in charge of the plant aspect of this project – other than maybe they’re trying to stay entertained in the quarantine.
 First of all, some of those seeds are really freaking tiny and I want to know how you only plant one at a time.
 Tweezers?
 I don’t really have a second of all.
 I’m just saying.

-So as the Michigan snows continued to rage through March, I babied my tiny peat pot discs.
+So I babied my tiny peat pot discs throughout the snowy spring.
 In about a week, I started seeing signs of life.
 I confess I panic ordered some bell pepper plants online because I was convinced I had murdered an entire tray of them.
 (They lagged behind everything else for WEEKS.
 They’re fine now.)

 One of the green bean plant was taller than all of the other plants, so I called it Big Tuna – after my favorite lanky character from The Office.
 And then the green bean plant next to it started sort of reaching towards Big Tuna, so we called it Pam.